raffael/rattata.js/README.md

 rattata.js is released under the MIT license (http://en.wikipedia.org/wiki/MIT_License).

 # What libraries does Rattata depend on?
-Rattata uses jQuery for coding acceleration, stealJS for resource management & code compression and jQote2 as templating engine.
+Rattata.js uses *jQuery* for coding acceleration, *stealJS* for resource management & code compression and *jQote2* as templating engine.

 # Sow let's start — how do I begin writing an app?
+Since Rattata.js uses stealJS as resource mananager, structure templates are available as well.
+0. Download Navigate to the stealJS folder of the Rattata.js download using the Terminal.
+1. Run **./js steal/generate/rattataApp MyFirstApp**.A folder *MyFirstApp* will be created automatically with some demo controllers, models and views.
+3. Open *MyFirstApp.js* to start extending the foundation.

+# The longer version of creating an app
+Let's have a look at the manual way of instantiating a new Rattata.js based application.
 0. Create a new folder for your app with the following structure:

 	/yourApp
 		/resources
 			/js (this is where external JS plugins are stored) /css (your css files)
 			/models (your data model descriptions)
 			/views (your HTML templates)
 			/controllers (your magical controllers)

-1. Make a *.js file in the root of your app folder and paste the following lines of code in:
+1. Make a .js file in the root of your app folder and paste the following lines of code in:

 	steal( 'appmvc/appmvc' ).then(function(){
 		var yourApp = {
 			dependencies:	['css/base'], // include the css file 'css/base.css'
 			models:			['facebook'],
 			views:			['welcomeView'],
 			controllers:		['welcome'],
 		skeleton:			'#app',
 		}
 		app.build(yourApp);
 	});

 In this file you have specified the basic setting of your app: you have one model, one view and one controller and all of the HTML goes into the #app div of your DOM.

-2. Next, make a *.html file in your app root folder and paste something similiar to the following lines of code:
+2. Next, make a .html file in your app root folder and paste something similiar to the following lines of code:

 	<!doctype html>
 	<html>